 In the ratings matrix, each user can be described by the sparse vector of 1’s (mostly 0’s) that indicate the movies they liked (or the users that liked them in the case of movie vectors).
 But we can use a more compact representation similar to how one-hot encoded words are condensed via word embeddings.
 This allows for better comparison if we want to use something like cosine similarity to compare users, for example.

-The dense representations of users and movies will form two smaller matrices, an n x d user matrix and an m x d movie matrix where d << n and d << m.
-You can see from a quick dimensionality analysis that the product of these two smaller matrices could be an approximation for the original ratings matrix.
 In fact, we could minimize the difference between the approximation and the true rating in an optimization process.
 Once we’ve done that, we would even have an estimate of the rating a user might have given a movie even if they didn’t watch it.
 And the movie with the highest likelihood of a positive rating, well we can recommend that to a user.
 So at a high level, that’s exactly what I’m going to do here with MF.

 MAP and Objective Function